-- Catching, locking, joint seizing up.
+- Catching, locking, joints seizing up.

 - loud pops.

-- painful clicking in knee joint.
+- painful clicking in the knee joint.

-- not being able to pin point the pain location in knee
+- not being able to pinpoint the pain location in knee

 - tender to touch

-- range of motion restricted
+- the range of motion restricted

 How to Diagnose and Treatment.